In-app events: iOS Features to increase brand awareness in the App Store

 The good news is that brand awareness can be bought for cold, hard cash – PPC campaigns, social media advertising and influencer marketing are all good ways to move the needle.
 But these can all be expensive, particularly if you sit within a competitive vertical.

-So the fact that in app events can be used to increase your brand awareness without necessarily coming with a hefty price tag, that’s got to be something worth investigating.
+So, the fact that in-app events can be used to increase your brand awareness and contribute to increased Browse Conversions without necessarily coming with a hefty price tag, that’s got to be something worth investigating.

 What are in app events?

 Let’s start with the basics.
-In app events are simply time-dependent events that are directly linked to your app and highlighted on your iOS store listing and in the App Store search results.
+In-app events (IAE’s) are simply time-dependent events that are directly linked to your app and highlighted on your iOS store listing and in the App Store search results.
 But contrary to what their title might imply, they don’t have to be live, real-time event-like events.
-Take a fitness app as an example: a live workout special event can be an in app event, but so too is a monthly plank challenge or even the launch of a new heart rate monitoring app feature.
+Take a fitness app as an example: a live workout special event can be an in-app event, but so too is a monthly plank challenge or even the launch of a new heart rate monitoring app feature.

 In-app event examples on the App Store